Eyra-is/Eyra/DEVELOPER.md

 Most of this should be self explanatory, but if you change code, remember to:

+* Write tests or make sure existing tests pass. (for now tests are seriously lacking, but you can run some Frontend tests with `npm test`)
 * Change relevant comments.
 * Change relevant documentation (for example here in DEVELOPER.md and any other descriptors)
 * Rerun `doctoc --notitle DEVELOPER.md` if you modify this file. (manual for now) You can install doctoc by running `sudo npm install -g doctoc`.